interkosmos/xodo/README.md

 You have to use GCC, as imake doesn’t work well with Clang.

 ## Copyright
-Copyright (c) 1996, Stephen O. Lidie and Lehigh University.
+Copyright © 1996, Stephen O. Lidie and Lehigh University.

 Inspired by the Macintosh Mouse Odometer by Sean P. Nolan.